 Skills

-A career in accounting requires at least some skills in math.
-Additionally, to be successful, you need skills like:
+A career in accounting requires at least some skills in mathematics and finance:

 - Attention to detail